Power may be back for thousands on Wednesday night as authorities continue to go through tips on electric substation attack

 Several communities across the county began experiencing power outages just after 7 p.m.
 Saturday, the Moore County Sheriff's Office said.

-Whoever fired bullets at the substations "knew exactly what they were doing," Moore County Sheriff Ronnie Fields said Sunday.
+Whoever fired bullets at the substations "knew exactly what they were doing," Fields, the county sheriff, said Sunday.

 Fields on Sunday noted "no group has stepped up to acknowledge or accept they're the ones who (did) it."